moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 ![Create server volumes](../../images/server_volume.png "Create server volumes")

-Currently, we limit LSSD to XXGiB and LHDD to XXGiB.

 ### Step 4 - Start your server

 Click the "Create Server" button.
 This action starts your server.
 In a few seconds, your server will be ready to use.

 ## Log into your server

-When your server is running, you can see the server's IP adress in the server list on the control panel
+When your server is running, you can see the server's IP address in the server list on the control panel

 ### For OSX and Linux